 Jon Torres, founder of Jon Torres Did you know that you can even build an entire website using AI?
 No?
 Check out our 5 Best AI Website Builders if you want to hand over the work of creating a website to your new robot assistant.

-Influencers’ Influence Will Continue to Grow…but So Will the Cost of Working With Them2022 has seen the continued rise of influencer marketing, an industry set to grow to approximately $16.4 Billion in 2022.
-And that’s not surprising, considering how it allows you to reach a wider audience while also building credibility.
+Influencers’ Influence Will Continue to Grow…but So Will the Cost of Working With Them2023 has seen the continued rise of influencer marketing, about +29% from 2022 with an estimated market size of $21.1 billion in 2023.
+That’s not surprising, considering how it allows you to reach a wider audience while also building credibility.
 Many big brands – like GE, PwC, and Adidas – have successfully tapped into this opportunity.
 Our experts predict that other businesses will also invest in influencer marketing to increase their reach and brand value.
 For those who can’t afford to hire a celebrity influencer, there are always micro-influencers available with a few thousand followers.

 What the Experts Say…People are becoming more conscious about who they are getting their information from, and influencers have such huge fan bases that when they endorse your service or product, people are more likely to trust their recommendations.